 - Visit the Wellspring office to pick up a KHK jar

 The next step is to get creative and start filling the jar with change!
 Some children contribute a portion of their allowance money, others host a bake sale or lemonade stand, and some even offer to do extra chores around the house.
 For a list of age-and campaign-specific fundraising ideas for your children to start filling their jar, click here!

 You can also learn more by watching our 60-second video:

 Once the jar is filled, children are invited to drop off their donation at Wellspring Family Services between 9 am - 4 pm, Monday - Friday.
 We are happy to provide age-appropriate tours of our agency so children can see the impact of their donation.

-For more information or questions about KHK, please email Josh Herrington, Donor Relations Director, or call 206.902.4229.
+For more information or questions about KHK, please email ">Thom Murray, Corporate and Community Engagement Director, or call 206.902.4259.